 Understanding Confidentiality and Anonymity

 Confidentiality refers to a condition in which the researcher knows the identity of a research subject, but takes steps to protect that identity from being discovered by others.
-Most human subjects research requires collection of a sign consent agreement from participants, amd thus researchers are aware of the identity of their subjects.
+Most human subjects research requires the collection of a signed consent agreement from participants, and the collection of other personally identifiable data, and thus researchers are aware of the identity of their subjects.
 In such cases, maintaining confidentiality is a key measure to ensure the protection of private information.

 Anonymity is a condition in which the identity of individual subjects is not known to researchers.
 Because most human subjects research requires signed documentation of consent, subject anonymity is not as common in human subjects research.
 Federal law does allow an IRB to waive the requirement for signed consent documents in cases where the collection of that document is the only identifying information linking the subject to the project.
 Such documentation is most often waived for projects such as online survey that present no more than minimal risk to subjects.